zuozhenggh/learning-library/developer-library/microservices-with-converged-db/scaling/scaling.md

     <copy>cd $GRABDISH_HOME/artillery; ./test.sh</copy>
     ```

-## Task 4: Scale down the application and database tiers
+## Task 4: Scale Down the Application and Database Tiers

 1. To scale the Order database down to **1 OCPUs**, click the hamburger icon in the top-left corner of the Console and go to Autonomous Transaction Processing.